lukaspatschil/federated_storage/README.md

 ### Development

+In order to develop on the application make sure you have `npm 7` or higher installed.
+Then run `npm install` in the main directory.
+This will automatically install all node modules.

 In order to start all services run `docker-compose up` in order to start the application in development mode.

 ### Production